 Browser-based platforms combine online and mobile bidding technology for use on desktops, tablets, and mobile devices through web browsers.
 Event updates are sent via text message or email and include links back to the auction items.

 Avoid overly complicated checkouts, illegible payment information, and long lines.
-By using silent auction software, you can check guests into the event on the app, rather than forcing them to wait in endless lines.
-You can also let guests set up a payment method on the app, which is faster and more secure and allows guests to quickly complete their payment and collect their items as they leave.
+By using silent auction software, you can check guests into the event on the app or on a laptop, rather than forcing them to wait in endless lines.
+You can also let guests set up a payment method on your auction website, which is faster and more secure and allows guests to quickly complete their payment and collect their items as they leave.

 The Basics of Silent Auction Rules

 Learning how to run a silent auction means understanding the rules and common guidelines.
 Silent auction rules are important—after all, your auction won’t run smoothly without implementing them!
 Different organizations will have different rules for their events, but using silent auction software can help you manage any kind of process.

 Bidders must be registered.